Dealing with Noisy Tenants

 Before confronting a tenant, you’ll want to be sure the complaint is valid and not the result of a personal matter.
 Unfortunately, many noise complaints are related to disturbances that happened in the middle of the night, or where the source of noise is difficult determine with certainty, or even where the complainant is being overly sensitive.
 Some individuals are not well-equipped for multi-family living, and will complain about what would otherwise be considered normal activity from neighbors, and in these cases it is up to the landlord to decide where to intervene.

-If your property is part of an HOA, or if neighborhood or city ordinances have a noise restriction, then your tenants should be able to respect and abide by the rules or laws.
+If your rental property is part of an HOA, or if neighborhood or city ordinances have a noise restriction, then your tenants should be able to respect and abide by the rules or laws.
 Where there are no set restrictions for noise level, there are still some basic etiquette measures to consider.

 Late-night parties and events on an occasional evening or weekend can be acceptable, but regular loud gatherings that go until the sun rises would be worthy of objection.
 Tenants on upper levels may create some noise when walking regardless of the time of day, but running through the apartment in the middle of the night should be avoided.
 If you allow pets and have a tenant whose dog barks incessantly, you are likely to receive complaints, though the occasional barking is to be expected.